Ramsey-type problems in orientations of graphs: Introduction

 \subsection{Oriented Ramsey number}

-Given a graph $G$ and an acyclic oriented graph $\dgh$, let us write $G \rms \dgh$ to denote that every orientation of the edges of $G$ contains a copy of $\dgh$.
-Observe that $\dgh$ must be acyclic, since every undireced graph has an acyclic orientation.
+Given a graph $G$ and an oriented graph $\dgh$, let us write $G \rms \dgh$ to denote that every orientation of the edges of $G$ contains a copy of $\dgh$.
+Since every graph admits an acyclic orientation, it is not possible for $G \rms \dgh$ to occur if $\dgh$ contains directed cycles.
+In other words, the oriented graph $\dgh$ must be acyclic.
 One may also ask for bounds on the \emph{oriented Ramsey number} $\dr(\dgh)$, which is defined as

-This number was proved to be finite by Erd\"os and Moser~\cite{erdos_moser_tournaments} (see Theorem~\ref{thm:complete_2k} in this paper).
-Unlike the classical Ramsey number, very little has been published on bounds for $\dr(\dgh)$.
+We can define $\dr(\dgh)$ equivalently as the smallest natural number $n$ such that every tournament on $n$ vertices contains $\dgh$.
+To the best of our knowledge, this number was first studied by Erd\H{o}s and Moser, who proved the following theorem. \begin{theorem}[Erd\H{o}s and Moser~\cite{erdos_moser_tournaments}] Let $\dgk_k$ be the transitive tournament on $k$ vertices.
+We have

+\end{theorem} Since every acyclic oriented graph $\dgh$ is contained in the transitive tournament with the same number of vertices, this implies that $\dr(\dgh)$ is finite.

+We now briefly survey a few bounds for the oriented Ramsey number of orientations of paths, cycles and trees.
+Let $\dgh$ be the directed path on $k$ vertices.
+A well-known result obtained independently by Gallai, Hasse, Roy and Vitaver (see, for example, Theorem 14.5 of Bondy and Murty~\cite{bondy_murty}) implies that $\dr(\dgh) = k$.

+Now suppose that $\dgh$ is any orientation of the undirected path with $k \geq 2^{128}$ vertices.
+The result above was improved by Thomason~\cite{thomason_paths_cycles}, who showed that we also have $\dr(\dgh) = k$ in this case.
+This condition was later weakened to~$k \geq 9$ by Havet and Thomassé~\cite{havet_thomasse}.

+Suppose now that $\dgh$ is an acyclic orientation of the cycle on $k$ vertices.
+The same work due to Thomason~\cite{thomason_paths_cycles} also showed that, if $k \geq 2^{128}$, then $\dr(\dgh)=k$.
+Havet and Thomassé's work~\cite{havet_thomasse} again reduced this requirement to $k \geq 68$.
+Moreover, Heydemann, Sotteau and Thomassen~\cite{orientations_hamilton_cycles} proved that, if a graph $G$ has at least $(k-1)(k-2)+3$ edges, then $G \rms \dgh$.
+One can therefore do a simple calculation to show that $\dr(\dgh) \leq \sqrt{2}k$, thus proving that a linear bound for the oriented Ramsey number also holds for cycles of size smaller than $68$.

+Suppose that $\dgh$ is an oriented tree on $k$ vertices.
+A conjecture due to Sumner (see~\cite{haggkvist_thomason}) says that $\dr(\dgh) \leq 2k-2$.
+This inequality is optimal, as there are oriented trees for which their oriented Ramsey number is at least $2k-2$.
+A linear upper bound to $\dr(\dgh)$ was first proved by H\"{a}ggkvist and Thomason~\cite{haggkvist_thomason}, who showed that $\dr(\dgh) \leq 12k$.
+El Sahili~\cite{sahili_oriented_trees} proved that $\dr(\dgh) \leq 3k-3$ for all oriented trees on $k$ vertices, though its known that $\dr(\dgh)=k$ for almost all such trees, as proved by Mycroft and Naia~\cite{naia_unavoiadble_trees}.
+El Sahili's bound is currently the best upper bound when $k$ is small, but, for large enough $k$, Sumner's conjecture was proved by K\"{u}hn, Mycroft and Osthus~\cite{proof_sumner_conjecture}.
+A good survey about the existing work on bounds for the oriented Ramsey number of trees can be found in the Introduction of~\cite{naia_phdthesis}.

+Finally, we remark that a work of Bloom and Burr~\cite{bloom_burr_unavoidable} connects the oriented Ramsey number of an oriented graph with its family of homomorphisms.
+We also remark that, in most of the literature, the oriented Ramsey number is not studied with the language of Ramsey theory, but rather it appears under the guise of ``unavoidable digraphs'' and related terminology.
+We believe that connecting this notion to the well-studied Ramsey theory can provide many benefits.